binkley/homebrewery-files/witch.md

 Wisdom is your spellcasting ability for your Witch spells.

 _**Spellcasting Focus.**_
-You can use a Druidic Focus, Herbalism Kit, or Cook&rsquo;s Utensils as a Spellcasting Focus for your Witch spells.
+You can use a Druidic Focus, _herbalism kit_, or _cook&rsquo;s utensils_ as a Spellcasting Focus for your Witch spells.

 ##### Witch Features
 <div class='wide'>